Life and Times of Frederick Douglass: Part II

-Chapter 1-5
+Chapter 1–5

 Douglass had not revealed the reasons for his escape in his first narrative because those details could harm others.
 He managed to escape by dressing as a sailor carrying a "sailor's protection" document that he borrowed from a friend.
 Being a sailor was a popular position for free Black people.
 Douglass boarded a train from Baltimore to Philadelphia, where he was able to use the document to board the train successfully.
 After successfully conquering obstacles, Douglass arrives in Philadelphia and boards another train heading to New York.
-After arriving in New York, Douglass realizes it is not safe there for fugitive enslaved people.
+After arriving in New York, Douglass realizes it is not safe there for fugitive escaped slaves.
 With his connections and calking experience, Douglass is able to go to New Bedford, Massachusetts.
 Douglass finds a home in Massachusetts and changes his surname to Douglass.
 He delivered his first speech in 1841 on behalf of slavery abolition.
 The New England Anti-Slavery Society, which Douglass is a part of, organizes conventions in six of the free states.
 However, things do not run as expected.
 In Syracuse, New York, a man attempts to diverge the discussion of slavery abolition to communism.
 In Rochester, New York, and Clinton, Ohio, the Abolitionist cause is accepted positively, whereas, in Pendleton, Indiana, a mob attacked Douglass and other abolitionists, leaving them injured.

-Chapter 6-8
+Chapter 6–8

 After the publication of his narrative in 1845, Douglass went to England, where he did not experience prejudice at all.
 Douglass is able to raise enough money to purchase his freedom from Captain Thomas Auld.
 After returning from Europe, Douglass settled in Rochester and published The North Star, an anti-slavery newspaper.
 In the newspaper, Douglass discusses the American Constitution and how it is a pro-liberty document.
 Douglass still experiences prejudice when living in Rochester and draws attention to the everlasting oppressive system.
-While working as a conductor on the Underground Railroad, Douglass assisted fugitive enslaved people trying to go to Canada.
+While working as a conductor on the Underground Railroad, Douglass assisted fugitive slaves trying to go to Canada.
 Douglass met different people, such as John Brown and Harriet Beecher Stowe, who influenced his life as an abolitionist.